 Rising International Steel Spreads

-In late January, President Donald Trump took executive action to advance construction of the Keystone XL and Dakota Access oil pipelines.This will significantly increase U.S. steel demand from the energy sector.
+In late January, President Donald Trump took executive action and approved to move forward the Keystone XL and Dakota Access oil pipelines.This will significantly increase U.S. steel demand from the energy sector.

 The new president also issued another executive order that required them, and all pipeline projects, to use only American-made steel.
 There is no language in Trump’s memo that indicates any waivers for American-made steel would exist for trade-agreement countries.
 If this policy is adopted, for at least the next four years even by only the executive branch, it is, by far, the most stringent definition of “American-made” we have seen in federal steel procurement.

 With the expected increase in U.S. demand for steel and new “Buy American Steel” policies, the spread between U.S. and international prices could widen this year.
 Spreads bottomed at the end of November and it looks like there have room to rise again.
 Read more